syuntoku14/debugRL/README.md

 See [shinrl/\_\_init\_\_.py](shinrl/__init__.py) for the available environments.

 ### :fire: Gym solvers
-* `ShinRL` provides algorithms to solve the OpenAI-Gym environments as `Solver`.
+* `ShinRL` provides algorithms to solve MDPs as `Solver`.
+* Some solvers support the regular Gym environments as well as `TabularEnv`.
 * The dependencies between solvers are minimized to facilitate the addition and modification of new algorithms.
-* Some solvers support the regular Gym environments as well as `TabularEnv`.
 * Easy to visualize the training progress with [ClearML](https://github.com/allegroai/clearml).

 #### Implemented algorithms